JatinderSingh1981/Compass-Survey/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 ## Fake backend API with READ routes
-The example app runs with a fake backend api by default to enable it to run completely in the browser without a real api (The real api can be added quickly), the fake api contains routes for Survey, Questions and Answers Read operations and it uses fake-db.ts to get data.
+The example app runs with a fake backend api by default to enable it to run completely in the browser without a real api, the fake api contains routes for Survey, Questions and Answers Read operations and it uses fake-db.ts to get data.
 To disable the fake backend you just have to remove fake backend provider from the app.module.ts file